bVennamaneni/CoursePortal/ReadMe.txt

 DESCRIPTION

-This application is developed for both professor and students in different versions.
+This is an Android application, developed for both professor and students in different versions to access the enrolled course details and allows to post/view grades and announcements.

 Functionality in Professor version:
 1. Browse through related courses(About Course, Enrolled Students, Announcements)